Biohazardx44/Web-API-Projects/NoteApp/README.md

 4. **Change the ConnectionString:** Navigate to `NoteApp.Api > appsettings.json` and update the connection string to match your local database setup
 5. **Open NuGet Package Console:** Navigate to `Tools > NuGet Package Manager > Package Manager Console`
 6. **Setup Database:** Set NoteApp.Api as the default project in the console and setup a database with `add-migration <DB Name>` and `update-database` commands in the console
-7. **Test Endpoints with Postman or Swagger:** To test with Swagger, click on the `NoteApp.Api` button or find the URL in `NoteApp.Api > Properties > launchSettings.json`.
+7. **Test Endpoints with Swagger and Postman:** To test with Swagger, click on the `NoteApp.Api` button or find the URL in `NoteApp.Api > Properties > launchSettings.json`.
 For Postman, launch the application and use the URL from the same location